 Euro-Quest is an online, classroom based resource, in development for use with Transition Year students.

-Euro-Quest is a free to use online programme promoting educational mobility across Europe which can be completed in or out of class.
+Euro-Quest is a free to use online based programme promoting educational mobility across Europe which can be completed in or out of class.
 It is accompanied by a student workbook.

 Euro-Quest is in four modules and can be delivered by the Guidance Counsellor, in collaboration with the TY Coordinator, or as part of a team of teachers who work together; with Europe as a cross-curricular theme.
 In this way, the programme operates within the context of the Whole School Guidance Framework, with the learning outcomes of the programme designed in line with the Guidance Outcomes of the Framework and the NCCA guidelines for module delivery.